 The U.S. federal regulatory capital standards include a framework for setting a discretionary countercyclical capital buffer taking into account the macro financial environment in which large, internationally active banks function.
-As of December 31, 2023, the U.S. countercyclical capital buffer remained at 0%.
+As of December 31, 2024, the U.S. countercyclical capital buffer remained at 0%.
 The Federal Reserve will continue to review the buffer at least annually.
-The buffer can be increased if the Federal Reserve, FDIC and OCC determine that systemic risks are meaningfully above normal and can be calibrated up to an additional 2.5% of RWA subject to a 12-month implementation period.
+The buffer can be increased if the Federal Reserve, the FDIC and the OCC determine that systemic risks are meaningfully above normal and can be calibrated up to an additional 2.5% of RWA subject to a 12-month implementation period.